-This course is designed to introduce the student to software application tools necessary to create a website.
-The student will use and apply a website creation program such as FrontPage, Dreamweaver, Cold Fusion, etc. They will have the opportunity to develop a website from initial concept to publication
+This course is designed to introduce the student to software applications and web development tools necessary to create a website.
+Students will develop a website that meets specifications from initial concept to publication.

 Advanced Graphics Design for Multimedia and Internet